hasura/json2graphql/CONTRIBUTING.md

-# Contributing to JSON Data Import
+# Contributing to Json2GraphQL

 ## Issues

 Please open an issue related to your work.
-Add the label `c/json2graphql`.

 ## Local developmet